Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration

-As a result, frontier-based exploration can be performed over a shorter time period compared to SSMI in scenarios where the number of frontiers is usually large, e.g. outdoor areas.
+As a result, TARE exploration can be performed over a relatively shorter time period compared to SSMI and FSMI in scenarios where the number of frontiers is large, e.g. outdoor areas.
 Parallel computation of mutual information for each candidate trajectory or using heuristics such as frontier size in order to sort candidate solutions would improve the computation time of SSMI; however we believe these are outside of the scope of this paper.
-Fig.~\ref{fig:3d_sim_res_prec} compares the classification precision between SSMI and Frontier.
-SSMI exhibits higher precision for object categories that appear rarely, such as the \textit{Animal} or \textit{Tree} classes while Frontier slightly outperforms SSMI when it comes to mapping the \textit{grass} and \textit{dirt road} categories.
+Fig.~\ref{fig:3d_sim_res_prec} compares the mapping precision of various object classes for the tested methods.
+SSMI exhibits higher precision for object categories that appear rarely, such as the \textit{Animal} or \textit{Tree} classes while Frontier slightly outperforms SSMI when it comes to mapping the \textit{Grass} and \textit{Dirt Road} categories.
 This can be explained by the tendency of SSMI towards achieving high overall classification precision even if it requires slight reduction of precision for certain object categories.
 Furthermore, TARE achieves the highest precision for the \textit{Building} class, which can be justified by the observation that the computed global coverage path tends to traverse near building walls.